WISDEM/WEIS/docs/how_weis_viz_works.rst

 WISDEM - Cost
 ~~~~~~~~~~~~~
-Cost related variables are already defined from the code.
-Read WISDEM output file path from the input yaml file, and visualize the cost-breakdown nested graph.
+Cost-related variables are an output of WISDEM and WEIS.
+The tool reads the WISDEM output file path from the input yaml file, and visualizes the cost-breakdown.
 Note that cost calculation is based on NREL CSM model (https://wisdem.readthedocs.io/en/master/wisdem/nrelcsm/theory.html#blades).

 .. image:: ../images/viz/WISDEM-Cost.pdf